MarkoSokser/Inform7-Jigsaw-game/story.md

 Both of you collapse to the floor, gasping, choking.

+Your vision blurs.
+You try to crawl toward the door, but your body won't respond.

+Marcus is next to you, convulsing, his face turning blue.";
+	now Gas-released is true;
+	now Gas-death-turns is 0.

+Every turn when Gas-released is true:
+	if Gas-death-turns is 0:
+		say "[paragraph break]You can try to STRUGGLE or SHOUT, but time is running out...";
+		increase Gas-death-turns by 1;
+	otherwise if Gas-death-turns is 1:
-'You had one simple choice,' the voice says coldly.
+		say "[paragraph break]'You had one simple choice,' the voice says coldly.
 'And you chose wrong.'

 Everything goes black.";
 		play the sound of Screaming;
 		play the sound of GameOver;
 		end the story.

+Instead of doing anything when Gas-released is true:
+	if looking or struggling or shouting:
+		continue the action;
+	otherwise:
+		say "You're choking on the gas.
+You can barely move.".

 Chapter 44 - Marcus Scenario Scripted Death Sequence

-Every turn when Marcus-jaw-playing is true and Marcus-jaw-question is greater than 0 and Marcus-jaw-question is less than 6:
+Every turn when Marcus-jaw-playing is true and Marcus-jaw-question is less than 6:
+	if Marcus-jaw-question is 0:
+		say "[paragraph break]The first question crackles through the speakers...

+QUESTION 1: What is the tallest mountain in the world?

+Marcus thinks for a moment, then answers: 'Mount Everest.'

+You hear a confirmation tone.

+'CORRECT.'

+[paragraph break]Marcus breathes a sigh of relief.
+'Okay...
+I can do this...'";
+		now Marcus-jaw-question is 1;
-	if Marcus-jaw-question is 1:
+	otherwise if Marcus-jaw-question is 1:
 		say "[paragraph break]The second question appears:

 QUESTION 2: What is the chemical symbol for water?